zesk/build/docs/tools/test.md

 #### Arguments

+- `globalName` - EnvironmentVariable.
+Required.
+Global to change temporarily to a value.
+- `saveGlobalName` - EnvironmentVariable.
+Optional.
+Resets the `globalName` to the value in `saveGlobalName` if set.
 - `--end` - Flag.
 Optional.
 Resets the `globalName` to the value in `saveGlobalName` if set.
 - `value` - EmptyString.
 Required.
 Force the value of `globalName` to this value temporarily.
 Saves the original value in global `saveGlobalName`.